 Yoga helps me to balance what might be happening emotionally or physically in my life.
 It is a very nurturing practice that I wish to share with others.

 Yoga has become many things to me – most importantly it became my lifeline when my husband died.
-And since yoga has been so beneficial for me, physically and emotionally, I decided I needed to be able to pass the gift of yoga on to others.
+And since yoga has been so beneficial for me, physically and emotionally, I decided I wanted to be able to pass the gift of yoga on to others.

 Thus it was that I began my journey of teacher training with Lulu Bull in 2010.
 I have been fortunate to study in India with the Iyengar family.
 As a certified teacher, my yogic journey of learning and enrichment continues to grow.